ibm-cloud-docs/vpc/vsi_is_create_instance.md

    ```
    {: screen}

-   If you do not have an available VPC, you can create one by using the `ibmcloud is vpc-create` command.
-For more information about creating a VPC, see [IBM Cloud VPC CLI reference](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference#vpcs).
+   If you do not have an available VPC, you can create one by using the **`ibmcloud is vpc-create`** command.
+For more information about creating a VPC, see [ibmcloud is vpc-create](/docs/vpc?topic=vpc-vpc-reference#vpc-create).

 4. List the subnets that are associated with the {{site.data.keyword.vpc_short}}.
    ```sh